-The City of San Diego's Transportation and Storm Water Department conducts a number of pilot projects in an attempt to find the most efficient and cost-effective method in preventing pollution in local beaches, bays and the ocean.
+The City of San Diego's Stormwater Department conducts a number of pilot projects in an attempt to find the most efficient and cost-effective method in preventing pollution in local beaches, bays and the ocean.
 Projects include structural improvements to the City’s storm drain system, porous pavement projects, outreach programs designed to educate and change behaviors and attitudes in residents and businesses.

 The City of San Diego is installing a Low Impact Development (LID) pilot project as part of roadway improvements surrounding the intersection of 43rd Street and Logan Avenue.
 The LID effort will use Best Management Practices to help capture and treat storm water before it can enter nearby Chollas Creek.